 The macroeconomic effects of the digital nomad

 The competitiveness of companies and countries depends on where employees live.
 For companies, it’s a case of cost optimisation.
 In the case of countries, talent attraction and retention can change drastically as employees’ whereabouts ebbs and flows.
 National regulation, then, needs to accommodate this.

 Countries such as Switzerland do not have the legal tools to allow a temporary worker to stay once their contract has expired, depriving them of the chance to find a new job in the time frame needed.
-Singapore, on the other hand, has become a successful economy by making it easier for foreign workers to establish in the country, especially when compared to its neighbors.
+Singapore, on the other hand, has become a successful economy by making it easier for foreign workers to establish in the country, especially when compared to its neighbours.

 If countries want to remain competitive, they need to make it possible for local companies to recruit foreign talent – that is, talent living abroad, not necessarily talent of a different nationality.
 This requires very specific regulation, fiscal rules, and – in some countries – the complete removal of quotas for nationals.
 Cases in point are the “Emiratisation” and “Saudisation” initiatives of the governments of the United Arab Emirates and Saudi Arabia, which are aimed at using its citizens in a meaningful and effective way in the public and private sectors.

 On the other hand, countries will gain the upper hand if they are able to attract employees working for companies abroad, as they will reap the benefits of them paying taxes and supporting the economy.
 But this won’t happen unless governments can generate the necessary conditions for individuals to be attracted to the country in the first place.